 In October of that year, Henri Renaud, an established French jazz pianist, assembled his trio members for a recording session for Vogue.
 The group featured Renaud (p) Pierre Michelot (b) and Jean-Louis Viale (d).
 The American expatiate guitarist Jimmy Gourley was added.

 Gourley was born in Missouri in 1926, became taken with the lyrical, single-note style of guitarist Jimmy Raney and left the U.S. for France in 1951.
-Given the year of his departure, my guess is the impetus for relocation was his earlier Communist leanings, which put his ability to work at risk during the anti-Communist Blacklist of jazz musicians and Hollywood actors, writers and directors.
+Given the year of his departure, my guess is the impetus for relocation was his earlier Communist leanings, which put his ability to work at risk during the anti-Communist Blacklist of jazz musicians, Hollywood actors, writers and directors and others in the arts.

 In Paris, Gourley had no trouble finding work, with Sandy Mosse, Renaud, Michelot, and Bobby Jaspar, among others.
 His early Paris recordings include Lee Konitz’s Ezz-thetic for Prestige along with sessions led by Zoot Sims, Gigi Gryce and Clifford Brown.
 Then came Gourley’s inclusion in Vogue’s Renaud Trio session.